-i.
-Main jobs held by short term visitors (students) are disaggregated to industry using an underlying Labour Force Survey series of persons aged 15-24 attending full-time educational institutions.

-- ii.
-For main jobs held by short term visitors (457 visa holders), data from the Department of Immigration and Border Protection on the industry of the employer sponsoring the visa are used. - iii.
-For main jobs held by short term visitors (other), underlying data from Labour Force supplementary surveys which approximates tenuous employment, namely part-time employment with no leave entitlements, are used. - iv.
-For secondary jobs held by short term visitors other than students, the same industry distribution as for the total number of main jobs held by short term visitors other than students (the sum of 457 visa holders and other short term non students) is assumed to apply.

-Deduct:

-i. the number of jobs held by Australian residents living in Australia employed by non-resident enterprises, sourced from underlying Balance of Payments data.
-As most of the people involved are employed by agencies of foreign governments (consulates, embassies etc.), the deductions are made from ANZSIC Division O (Public Administration and Safety).
-Although the Labour Force Survey would include people over the age of 15 years in this category, they are not contributing to economic activity within Australian economic territory as measured in the National Accounts.
+- i.
+Main jobs held by short term visitors (students) are disaggregated to industry using an underlying Labour Force Survey series of persons aged 15-24 attending full-time educational institutions. - ii.
+For main jobs held by short term visitors (other), underlying data from Labour Force supplementary surveys which approximates tenuous employment, namely part-time employment with no leave entitlements, are used. - iii.
+For main jobs held by short term visitors (457 visa holders), data from the Department of Home Affiars on the industry of the employer sponsoring the visa are used to distribute the total to industry division.
+Division level totals are further disaggregated to subdivision, using the tenuous employment data described above. - For secondary jobs held by short term visitors, the same industry distribution as for the total number of main jobs held by short term visitors (other than students and 457 visa holders) is assumed to apply. - Deduct: - i. the number of jobs held by Australian residents living in Australia employed by non-resident enterprises, sourced from underlying Balance of Payments data.
+As most of the people involved are employed by agencies of foreign governments (consulates, embassies etc.), the deductions are made from ANZSIC subdivision 75 (Public Administration) within Division O (Public Administration and Safety).
+Although the Labour Force Survey would include people over the age of 15 years in this category, they are not contributing to economic activity within Australian economic territory as measured in the Australian National Accounts.

-Calculation of Filled Jobs (Household Sources) by Industry Division
+Calculation of Filled Jobs (Household Sources) by Industry